funvill/funvill.github.io/_posts/2010-10-04-vegetable.md

 <strong>Example</strong>
 First Person:  Broccoli, Broccoli calls Asparagus, Asparagus Second Person:  Asparagus, Asparagus calls Lettuce, Lettuce Usually people feel, sound and look so ridiculous trying to say their names that everyone starts laughing - thus showing their teeth - resulting in a drink fest.
-If you can laugh and still hide your teeth then you haven€™t had enough to drink beforehand.
+If you can laugh and still hide your teeth then you haven&quot;t had enough to drink beforehand.